AutomationSolutionz/automationsolutionz.github.io/docs/variables-and-indexed-access.md

 title: Variables and Indexed Access
 ---

-With Zeuz Node, you can store complex variables of any common type - integers, floats, strings, lists and dictionaries.
+With ZeuZ Node, you can store complex variables of any common type - integers, floats, strings, lists and dictionaries.
 You can even nest lists and dictionaries inside each other as much as you like and then later access them very easily with the indexed syntax that is very similar to Python or most other language's array access syntax using `[ ]`.

-Any value that is stored in Zeuz Node that is either a valid JSON or Python data type will be automatically converted to ints, floats, strings, dictionaries, lists, etc. even if the value is in string (text) format.
+Any value that is stored in ZeuZ Node that is either a valid JSON or Python data type will be automatically converted to ints, floats, strings, dictionaries, lists, etc. even if the value is in string (text) format.
 This means that you don't have to worry about converting them back and forth when using the values.